norbert-olah/ffmpeg-converter-docer/diagnose.md

 ```bash
 ffmpeg -y -hwaccel cuda -hwaccel_output_format cuda -i /shares/ConverterInput/input.mp4 -c:v hevc_nvenc -preset p5 -c:a copy /shares/ConverterOutput/test_hevc_nvenc.mp4
 ```
+(this didn't work for me. no time to troubleshoot right now)

 ### If GPU support is missing
 - For NVIDIA you need an ffmpeg build compiled with --enable-nvenc.
 Alpine’s stock ffmpeg may not include it; consider using a base image from nvcr.io/nvidia/ffmpeg or building ffmpeg yourself with the right flags.